priyankamadhwal/30-Days-of-Code/README.md

 After the n lines of phone book entries, there are an unknown number of lines of queries.
 Each line (query) contains a name to look up, and you must continue reading lines until there is no more input.
 **Note:** Names consist of lowercase English alphabetic letters and are first names only.
 **Output Format**
 On a new line for each query, print Not found if the name has no corresponding entry in the phone book; otherwise, print the full name and phoneNumber in the format name=phoneNumber.
+#### Day 9: Recursion 3
+**Task**
+Write a factorial function that takes a positive integer, N as a parameter and prints the result of N!
+(N factorial).
+**Note:** If you fail to use recursion or fail to name your recursive function factorial or Factorial, you will get a score of 0.
+**Input Format**
+A single integer, N (the argument to pass to factorial).
+**Output Format**
+Print a single integer denoting N!.
+#### Day 10: Binary Numbers
+**Task**
+Given a base-10 integer, n, convert it to binary (base-2).
+Then find and print the base-10 integer denoting the maximum number of consecutive 1's in n's binary representation.
+**Input Format**
+A single integer, n.
+**Output Format**
+Print a single base-10 integer denoting the maximum number of consecutive 1's in the binary representation of n.